 Elevational motion verbs follow the simple 6-term pattern that we have seen for all AP discussed thus far.
-ELEVATED demonstratives have a three-way elevational contrast marked by mo 'LEVEL', to 'HIGH' and po 'LOW', while their UN-ELEVATED counterparts are essentially characterizable by the absence of these morphemes.
+ELEVATED demonstratives have a three-way elevational contrast marked by m_2 'LEVEL', t_2 'HIGH' and p_2 'LOW', while their UN-ELEVATED counterparts are essentially characterizable by the absence of these morphemes.
 The largest elevational word class is the ELEVATED locationals, or elevationals.
 These divide into two sets, basic and directional, that are distinguished from one another both formally and semantically.
 The basic set has the elevation-marking morphemes we saw in the ELEVATED demonstratives marked with $-\eta$ and occurs in a paradigm with an UNELEVATED term.
-The directional set of elevationals differs from the basic set in that they are derived from other roots with the suffix $-l\epsilon$ and do not have UNELEVATED counterparts.
+The directional set of elevationals differs from the basic set in that they are derived from other roots with the suffix $-l\varepsilon$ and do not have UNELEVATED counterparts.